compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 6. Now go back into the main folder of the server and launch `AssettoServer.exe` again.
    Then open Content Manager and go to the `Drive` tab, select the `Online` tab and then the `LAN` tab.
-   The server should now appear in the server list.
+   The server will now appear in the server list.
 It may take a few moments, so you might need to refresh the list a few times.

    ![](./assets/guide/asconfig3.png)

 7. Select the RUF, click `Join` and drive out of the pits to start spawning AI traffic.
-8. Other people should also be able to join the server by searching for it or via the invite link that you can copy from the console.
+8. Other people will also be able to join the server by searching for it or via the invite link that you can copy from the console.

    :::caution
    Do not click the Invite button to copy the invite link, it will copy your local IP which is useless to people outside of your local network.
 Use the link that is generated in the console instead.